-These ultra rich and fudgy dark chocolate zucchini brownies taste so much like regular chocolate brownies that you’d absolutely never guess there’s an entire cup of zucchini packed into the recipe!
+These rich and fudgy dark chocolate zucchini brownies taste so much like regular chocolate brownies, you’d never guess there’s an entire cup of zucchini in the recipe!

-If you’ve never tried making zucchini brownies, they are a must try.
+If you haven’t tried zucchini brownies before, these are a must try.

-The zucchini allows you to add moisture and softness without all the extra fat, cutting back on the oil and calories while secretly packing the brownies with nutrition at the same time.
+The zucchini adds unbelievable moisture and softness to the recipe, without all the extra fat and calories.
+It lets you cut back on the oil, while secretly packing the fudgy chocolate treats with nutrition at the same time.

 Also be sure to make these Black Bean Brownies

 Above – watch the zucchini fudge brownie recipe video

 Vegan zucchini brownie ingredients